kavishsathia/gossip/README.md

 go run .
 ```

+8. Explore the <a href="https://gossip.s6wyfaw6z9q0r.ap-southeast-1.cs.amazonlightsail.com/swagger/index.html">API documentation</a>. to learn more.

-6. Start a new terminal session.
+9. Start a new terminal session.

-7. Change your directory to the frontend.
+10. Change your directory to the frontend.
 Run:

 ```console
 cd gossip/frontend
 ```

-8. Download the required modules.
+11. Download the required modules.
 Run:

 ```console
 npm install
 ```

-9. Start the server.
+12. Start the server.
 Run:

 ```console
 npm run dev
 ```

-10. The server will start at localhost:5173.
+13. The server will start at localhost:5173.

 <br>